-Termination of Employment in Nepal | Clarity 2025
+Termination of Employment in Nepal | Grounds for Termination 2025

 Termination of employment is a critical aspect regulated under the Labour Act, 2017 and Labour Regulations, 2018 in Nepal.
 These laws outline the legal grounds, procedural requirements, notice periods, and available remedies concerning the termination of employment relationships.
 This article provides an overview of the legal framework governing the termination of employment in Nepal, with a focus on different types of employment, employer obligations, and employee rights.